robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-4-mentor-materials.md

 #### Focused development area

-- Teacher checks for pupils' prior knowledge before introducing new information.
+- Teacher checks for pupils’ prior knowledge before introducing new information.
 - Teacher addresses gaps they find in prior knowledge before introducing new information.
-- Teacher uses information about pupils' prior knowledge to ensure they introduce new learning in a manageable way.
+- Teacher uses information about pupils’ prior knowledge to ensure they introduce new learning in a manageable way.

 {details}
-Example precise target: Teacher checks for pupils' prior knowledge before introducing new information.
+Example precise target: Teacher checks for pupils’ prior knowledge before introducing new information.

-- **Not doing it at all:** Plan and deliver a question(s) that enables you to check for pupils' prior knowledge.
+- **Not doing it at all:** Plan and deliver a question(s) that enables you to check for pupils’ prior knowledge.
-- **Doing it but needs some improvement:** Plan and deliver a set of question(s) that enable you to check for gaps in pupils' prior knowledge.
+- **Doing it but needs some improvement:** Plan and deliver a set of question(s) that enable you to check for gaps in pupils’ prior knowledge.
 - **Doing it well and needs some stretch:** Plan and deliver a set of questions that enable you to check pupils’ prior knowledge including any gaps they may have.
 Explain the link between the prior knowledge pupils have and the new material being introduced.

 {/details}